-The debate on Scotland's constitutional future is only likely to deliver concrete benefits for working people if we ensure that our concerns and priorities are placed at its very heart.
+With the current debate and forthcoming referendum on Scotland's constitutional future it was felt worthwhile to gather together and refresh UNISON's statement on our vision for Scotland.
+The current process is only likely to deliver concrete benefits for working people if we ensure that our concerns and priorities are placed at the heart of the debate.
+This document is intended to help UNISON members and branches participate in this debate.